Wiki · Concept · Last reviewed June 25, 2026

 A good DSAR process begins before the request arrives.
 The organization needs a route for recognizing requests, verifying identity when appropriate, searching systems, asking processors for relevant data, applying exemptions or limits carefully, and explaining what has been provided or withheld.

 Responses should distinguish raw data from explanations.
-A person may receive the personal data undergoing processing and information about purposes, recipients, retention, rights, source, and qualifying automated decision-making.
+A person may receive the personal data undergoing processing and information about purposes, recipients, retention, rights, source, transfer safeguards, and qualifying automated decision-making.
 That response can support rectification, erasure, objection, portability, complaint, appeal, or litigation, but it is not itself a full model audit.

 Governance and Safety